FDIB PROGRAMS ARE POSTPONED DUE TO THE CORONAVIRUS OUTBREAK WORLDWIDE.

 Webinars and other training designed to help businesses export and take their products and services into the global marketplace.
 Includes recordings and upcoming events designed to assist businesses in Maryland to globalize their website, market digitally, access funding, and more.

 MSI Consortium Webinars

-The Center for Global Business at Maryland Smith is a contributing partner of the MSI Consortium.
+The Center for Global Business is a contributing partner of the MSI Consortium.
 Key activities include International Business Pedagogy workshops designed to help U.S. business faculty bring international context into the classroom and the curation of a repository of pedagogical resources for the teaching of international business.